 Overlooked by many, but so useful in the long run, our electronic music composition section will save students hours of hitting and hoping!
 We will provide you with tools that show which chords go well together for your style and show you how to program chords that work, bass lines that groove, and lead lines that are catchy.

 The EMP course teaches students the science of audio engineering and recording.
 The course is full of recording techniques, tips, and tricks, with special emphasis placed on recording and producing vocals.
 Even if we don’t sing ourselves, we still need to be able to encourage, coach, and produce artists and session vocalists.
 The more we know about singing, vocal production, and recording vocals, the better the main part of our song – the lead vocal – is going to sound!
 Of course, even though we cover vocal technique, actual singing in class is not mandatory – it is OK just to listen!

-Many electronic music producers use Logic Pro X in the later stages of their production process because of the sound quality and its suitability for finishing (arranging and mixing) tracks compared to Ableton.
-This is why we think it’s useful to learn how to use Logic Pro X in addition to Ableton.
+Many electronic music producers use Logic Pro X in the later stages of their production process because of the sound quality and its suitability for finishing (arranging and mixing) tracks.

-“I switched to Ableton from Logic many years ago, but after some A/Bing in my studio recently, I could hear that Logic sounded better than Ableton so I decided I needed to brush up in Logic to get the best of both worlds.
-I called Garnish who are best known in the industry and, of course the guys were great and got me back up to speed in no time” Jamie Jones
+“I switched to Ableton from Logic many years ago, but recently I’ve been missing Logic, so I decided to brush up to get the best of both worlds.
+I called Garnish, of course and the guys were great and got me back up to speed in no time” Jamie Jones

 We start by students how to acoustically treat and set up their home studio, then it’s on to in-depth EQ, filling the frequency spectrum, dynamic controllers, mixing vocals, generating a huge sound from few elements, and making all their parts sound as one, exploring all the amazing plugins used by world-class mix engineers.